abims-sbr/GGA_Cloud/docs/source/gga/get-data.md

 # Get data from Galaxy histories

-Your data are imported into Galaxy histories.
+By executing the gga_load_data ansible role, your data will be imported into Galaxy histories.

 To access it, click on the "Shared data" tab and "Data Librairies".
 Your data must be in "Project Data".